Ahmed-M1/E-Commerce-Store-Template/README.md

 # E-Commerce App Template

 Welcome to the E-Commerce App Template!
 This project is designed as a starting point for developers looking to build an e-commerce platform using React and Node.js.
 It serves both as a practical exercise for myself and as a template for others to customize and expand upon.
+Please if you have any feedback do tell me, as this is my first MERN project.

 ## Table of Contents